baranero/fd-app/README.md

 `cd fd-app` </br>
 `npm install`

-3. Set up the environment variables:
+3. Create a .env file in the root of the project.

-Copy the `.env.example` file and rename it to `.env`.
-Update the environment variables in the `.env` file with your specific configuration.
+4. Configure the following environment variables in the .env file:

+DATABASE_URL: The URL to your PostgreSQL database in Supabase.
+NEXTAUTH_JWT_SECRET: The secret key for JWT authentication.
+NEXTAUTH_SECRET: The secret key for next-auth/react.

 4. Run the development server: